Veynnz/pbp/README.md

 Jurusan : Ilmu Sistem Informasi Komputer

-This project is designed to be 'simple' and effective.
+This project is designed to be `simple` and effective.